chongkaishi1987/landsat8_QAmask/README.md

 This script lets you specify a list of criteria that you want to make a mask from, and you can specify any combination of them.
 Just remember that you are telling the script what to REMOVE From the image.
 So entering 'CLOUD_YES' into the criteria list will REMOVE anything that meets the 'CLOUD_YES' criterion.

+Shoutout to Oren Tirosh from http://code.activestate.com/recipes/578231-probably-the-fastest-memoization-decorator-in-the-/ for writing a lightning-fast memoizer decorator function.
+Without it implemented here, processing one image with one criterion took 6 minutes.
+With it, it took 50 seconds.

 You'll have to supply your own landsat images to run the demo, since they're too big for github.

 # How to use it: